fron02315/DistributedDB/README.md

 ### Initiate the system
 * Generates encryption key (AES-128 yeah :v)
 * Encrypts the file collection.

-//Progress HERE: store them on the database

 * Encrypts inverted index (In form of: "keyword", "bitmap").
 Bitmap should be n-bit where n is number of document in file collection
 * Send it to network (aka. nearest node)
+//Progress HERE: store them on the database

+### Search the file system